desihub/qlf/README.md

 host    all             all             127.0.0.1/32            ident

-Now we need to initialize the postgres database:
+Now we need to initialize the database:

 $ sudo postgresql-setup initdb

-Make postgresql enabled by default on the OS by running this command:
+Make postgresql enabled on the OS startup by running this command:

 $ sudo chkconfig postgresql on

-Then start the postgres service:
+Then start the postgresql service:

 $ sudo systemctl enable postgresql.service